BlogTechnical

 Can AI crawlers read JSON-LD schema markup?

-No. A Writesonic study published in March 2026 tested 62 webpage elements across 6 major AI crawlers.
-JSON-LD scored zero out of six for readability — none of the tested AI crawlers reliably extracted information from JSON-LD structured data.
+JSON-LD scored zero out of six for readability in a Writesonic study that tested 62 webpage elements across 6 major AI crawlers in March 2026: none of the tested crawlers reliably extracted information from JSON-LD structured data.
 This is a significant finding because JSON-LD is the recommended implementation format for schema markup and is widely included on pages as an AEO signal.
 The evidence suggests it does not directly influence AI crawler behaviour.

 What technical elements do AI crawlers actually read?